-The IEC (International Electrotechnical Commission) the is leading global organization that publishes consensusbased international standards and manages conformity assessment systems for electric and electronic products, systems and services, collectively known as electrotechnology.
+The IEC (International Electrotechnical Commission) is the leading global organization that publishes consensus-based international standards and manages conformity assessment systems for electric and electronic products, systems and services, collectively known as electrotechnology.

 Technology is becoming more and more complex, and users and consumers are depending increasingly on products whose design and construction they may not understand.
 Conformity assessment (CA) provides the reassurance they need.

-Conformity assessment refers to any activity that determines whether a product, system or service corresponds to the requirements contained in a specification.
+CA refers to any activity that determines whether a product, system or service corresponds to the requirements contained in a specification.
 A specification, often a standard, is a technical description of the characteristics a product, service or object is required to fulfil.
-If CA is 'done properly' (e.g. the "IEC way"), consumers can be confident that products are safe to use, energy efficient, environmentally friendly, and perform to expectations.
+If CA is done properly (i.e. the "IEC way"), consumers can be confident that products are safe to use, energy efficient, environmentally friendly, and perform to expectations.

-Truly global CA Systems
+Truly global CA systems

-The IEC owns and operates four CA Systems, each of which operates schemes based on third-party conformity assessment certification.
+The IEC owns and operates four CA systems, each of which operates schemes based on third-party conformity assessment certification.
 Together they establish that a product is reliable and meets expectations in terms of performance, safety, efficiency, durability and other criteria.

-The IEC multilateral conformity assessment systems, based on its international standards, are truly global in concept and practice, reducing trade barriers caused by different certification criteria in various countries and helping industry to open up new markets.
+The multilateral IEC Conformity Assessment Systems, based on its international standards, are truly global in concept and practice, reducing trade barriers caused by different certification criteria in various countries and helping industry to open up new markets.